ShenChuanfu/CS102A/readme.txt

-This is for CS102A \nWelcome to JAVA World.
+This is for CS102A \n\rWelcome to JAVA World.